devonfw/mrchecker/README.md

   Through practical use, consistent and effective patterns emerged, paving the way for a more standardized approach.

-* **Foundation for a Philosophy**
+* **Foundation for a Methodology**

-  Leveraging the identified patterns, a robust and consistent methodology was established, forming the core of the Mr. Checker philosophy that guides our automation practices.
+  Leveraging the identified patterns, robust and consistent methods and procedures were established, forming the core of the Mr. Checker Methodology that guides our automation practices.

 ## Mr. Checker: Game-Changing Method